EvanHuang7/LetsChat/README.md

 ## <a name="features">🚀 Features</a>

-**🔐 Authentication**
-Secure sign-up and sign-in with email and password.
+**🔐 Authentication**: Secure sign-up and sign-in with email and password.

-**🤝 Connect & Chat Privately**
-Send and receive real-time friend requests and start private chats — all powered by **Socket.io**.
+**🤝 Connect & Chat Privately**: Send and receive real-time friend requests and start private chats — all powered by **Socket.io**.

-**👥 Create Groups & Invite Friends**
-Create or join a group.
+**👥 Create Groups & Invite Friends**: Create or join a group.
 As a group admin, invite friends to join and chat together.

-**🎥 Start Video Calls**
-Invite friends from private or group chats to join a video call via a system-generated link — powered by **Stream.io**.
+**🎥 Start Video Calls**: Invite friends from private or group chats to join a video call via a system-generated link — powered by **Stream.io**.

-**🖼️ Send Images & Add Stickers**
-Send images in chat and save favorites to your personal sticker list.
+**🖼️ Send Images & Add Stickers**: Send images in chat and save favorites to your personal sticker list.

-**🔔 Real-Time Notifications**
-Receive live message previews when a new message arrives and you're not viewing that conversation.
+**🔔 Real-Time Notifications**: Receive live message previews when a new message arrives and you're not viewing that conversation.

-**📬 Unread Count & Online Status**
-See unread message counts and live online status for each conversation.
+**📬 Unread Count & Online Status**: See unread message counts and live online status for each conversation.

-**📝 Moments Feed**
-View, comment on, and like moments from all users — or browse moments from a specific user.
+**📝 Moments Feed**: View, comment on, and like moments from all users — or browse moments from a specific user.
 Users can also post their own.

-**👤 Profile & Theme Settings**
-Update your profile image and choose from 32 available themes.
+**👤 Profile & Theme Settings**: Update your profile image and choose from 32 available themes.

-**🎨 Modern UI/UX**
-Clean, intuitive interface designed for clarity and ease of use.
+**🎨 Modern UI/UX**: Clean, intuitive interface designed for clarity and ease of use.

-**📱 Responsive Design**
-Seamlessly adapts to any screen size or device.
+**📱 Responsive Design**: Seamlessly adapts to any screen size or device.

 ## <a name="diagram-screenshots">🧩 Diagram and 📸 Screenshots</a>